 One of the most successful examples of collaboration has been documented by Ricardo Semler with his company Semco.
 His two books “Maverick” and “7 Day Weekend” explain everything in succinct terms.
 How a small family run company grew to an international corporation with its principal, Ricardo ceasing his involvement a long time ago.

 “Semco has no official structure.
 It has no organizational chart.
 There’s no business plan or company strategy, no two-year or five-year plan, no goal or mission statement, no long-term budget.
 The company often does not have a fixed CEO.
 There are no vice presidents or chief officers for information technology or operations.
 There are no standards or practices.
 There’s no human resources department.
 There are no career plans, no job descriptions or employee contracts.
 No one approves reports or expense accounts.
 Supervision or monitoring of workers is rare indeed… Most important, success is not measured only in profit and growth.” – Ricardo Semler

 Here’s another great summary of Semler’s work here at Christian Sarkars blog

-I’ve applied Semler’s processes (actually they evolved naturally from Semco employees) to great success in my own endeavours.
-For example I’ve taken totally disconnected and non-performing employees (one was about to resign), and turned them into stars, “fought” over within the office for new assignments.
+Personally I have applied Semler’s processes (actually they evolved naturally from Semco employees) to great success in my own endeavours.
+For example I’ve taken totally disconnected and non-performing employees, and turned them into stars, “fought” over within the office for new assignments.
 One of the very useful Semler tools I used was upward feedback.